Ghernandez1991/Data-Bootcamp/README.md

 Use VBA to analyze ~1million rows of stock market data.

-Code runs down a column of stocks and captures the total volume of each stock traded.
-If the ticker has changed, it captures the previous value and places it in a predefined cell.
+The VB script  will loop through one year of stock data for each run and return the total volume each stock had over that year.

+It will also display the ticker symbol to coincide with the total stock volume.